 After about half an hour's ride you will reach the coastal town of Negombo where you will meet the rest of the group.
 If there is enough time, we will take a first test ride with the rental motorbikes.
 On the beach you can choose to relax, watch the fishermen catch their fresh fish and prepare them for trading.
 The fishing boats with their brown sails, called Oruwa, are Negombo's trademark.

-We leave the bustling Negombo and head north inland.
-Soon the traffic gets a little quieter and the streets run through coconut plantations.
-In a small village we visit family of Dylan and learn more about their lives.
+We leave bustling Negombo and head north inland.
+The traffic soon becomes quieter and the roads wind through coconut plantations.
+In a small village, we visit a well-known family of Dylan and learn more about their lives.
 Hopefully we will have many of these encounters on the Reies, as Dylan enjoys sharing the stories of his fellow countrymen with you.
 We reach Maho in the evening and enjoy a cool dip in the pool.

-Today is our first day of rest, but we won't get bored.
-For culture lovers, we visit the colorful Hindu-temple Koneswaram, where numerous divine statues and a giant golden statue of Shiva adorn the sanctuary.
-Due to its unique location, the view from the swami rockoffers a wonderful view along the coast with postcard flair.
-The fishermen comeback from their tour in the morning and it is very lively.
-In the afternoon you can swim, enjoy the beach and the peace or go for a little motorcycle tour along the coast.
+Today is our first rest day, but we won't be bored.
+For culture lovers, we visit the colourful Hindu temple Koneswaram, where numerous divine statues and a huge golden statue of Shiva adorn the sanctuary.
+Due to its unique location, the view from the Swami rock offers a beautiful view along the coast with postcard flair.
+The fishermen return from their tour in the morning and the fish market is bustling with activity.
+In the afternoon, you can go for a swim, enjoy the beach and the peace and quiet or take a short motorbike tour along the coast.

 "What a fantastic time we had in Sri Lanka.
 Martina & Dylan are truly wonderful people and great messengers for this fascinating country and they succeeded in turning this "guided tour" into an adventurous and dreamlike beautiful trip with friends and an unforgettable time, which allowed us all numerous impressions, especially away from tourism and it infected me with a new wish to renew and deepen my knowlegde...
 A heartfelt thank you".

-We get back on our motorbikes and leave the jungle and the humid hot climate: today we go to the highlands.
-In the Knuckels mountains we enjoy the calm and the cooler temperatures.
-We ride via 18-bend-road, the most impressive curve road in Sri Lanka and enjoy the onward journey on an adventurous route ever deeper into the mountains.
-At the very end, the way to our overnight stay today becomes a little challenging.
+We leave the jungle and the hot and humid climate: today we head for the highlands.
+In the Knuckles Mountains we enjoy the peace and quiet and the cooler temperatures.
+We ride along the 18 Bend Road, the most impressive winding road in Sri Lanka, and enjoy the onward journey: the adventurous route takes us deeper and deeper into the mountains.
+At the very end, the road to our overnight stay today becomes a little challenging.
 But we're lucky: we don't have to return for another two days.

 Today we are building a raft - or at least almost.
 A few kilometres along the river you can go slow-tubing à la Dylan: in old truck tires we comfortably float along the river and see from the water how important the river is as a lifeline for people who still live here in the simplest conditions.